Can Attorneys Advocate At College Discipline Hearings?

 Attorneys can help college students prepare and quietly advise at discipline hearings

-So, all hope is not lost, but it is really irritating that colleges restrict students from having skilled representation.
-Students can still present a great case, but just have to do it themselves, with a legal cheerleader sitting handcuffed on the side.
+So, all hope is not lost.
+Students can still present a great case, but just have to do it with a more silent advocate at their side.

 Michelle Ball is a college student attorney and advocate who has assisted with discipline hearings, grade appeals, grievances, and many other issues in the postsecondary setting.
 Centrally located in Sacramento California, she can assist across the state, including in Guerneville, San Jose, Long Beach, and Davis.